 Then came December 7, 1941.

 The World War II era was a difficult time for all Americans, and my parents sacrificed along with everyone else.
 Daddy’s CCC Tuna Canyon Camp became a war-time internment location for “enemy aliens,” i.e. Japanese Americans.
-Exempted due to his critical civilian water company job, Daddy watched with guilt as his younger brothers and friends, and even his baseball heroes, went off to fight in Europe and the Pacific.
+Exempted due to his critical civilian water company job, Daddy watched with guilt as his younger brothers, brothers-in-law, friends, and even his baseball heroes, went off to fight in the European and Pacific theaters.

 “America’s Pastime” continued to serve as a temporary distraction from the more serious news of the day, just as it had during the Depression.
 Even FDR himself publically said “I honestly feel it would be best for the country to keep baseball going.”
 By this time, games were being broadcast over the radio, and my father definitely tuned in.